 Another important byproduct is strong compliant collection-documentation with automated portfolio performance tracking and reporting.

 In order to remain successful and grow lending revenue, financial institutions must ensure they retain all of their current customers’ needs while adding new accounts that endure.

 Banks and credit unions with solid loan collection data reporting can better measure their risk tolerance while increasing loan effectiveness without compromising credit quality or going beyond their risk appetite.

-Holding debtors accountable to their payment commitments with swift, often automated, reaction to failed payment promises, and rewarding debtors who honor payment promises with an automated thank you, helps maintain order and ensures greater profitability even in a riskier loan environment.
+Hold debtors accountable to payment commitments with swift, often automated, reaction to failed payment promises, and reward debtors who honor payment promises with an automated thank you.
+This maintains order and ensures greater profitability even in a riskier loan environment.